Tamreen/web.api/readme.md

 - Make all errors and exceptions in Arabic.
 - Move the HTTPS logs to separated files.
 - Beautify the name of the trainings.
+- The coordinates should be y, x rather than x, y.
+- Update the API documentation or make it automatic.

 ## /api/v2
 - [x] GET /hellos